Intermediate HTML and CSS badge

 3. All of the icons and more can be downloaded as SVGs from Material Design Icons.

 4. Choose your own fonts!
 The design example uses Roboto, which is available with Google fonts.
+(You may want to review the More Text Styles Lesson for information about how to include external fonts in your projects).

-Step 5: Some Tips!
+Step 5: Some tips!

 1. When building the layout, apply background colors or borders to your containers to help you visualize your grid.